 Electricité de France (EDF) first set up a test facility for electrical equipment in the south of the country during the late 1960s.
 Located alongside the seacoast and near large petrochemical plants, the purpose of this facility was to study behaviour and limits of insulators under harsh service conditions.
 The site’s capacity and voltage levels expanded over the years due to growing interest in assessing the impact of pollution on insulator performance.
 Today, the Martigues Test Station is regarded as one of the most important of its type based on number of samples under test as well as available voltage levels.

-This edited recent contribution to INMR by Christian Pons of EDF’s Networks Lab offered an overview of the site’s assessment tools to monitor performance of grid components in an aggressive, high pollution environment.
+This edited past contribution to INMR by Christian Pons of EDF’s Networks Lab offered an overview of the site’s assessment tools to monitor performance of grid components in an aggressive, high pollution environment.

 The site of the Martigues Test Station was selected since it is easily accessible and located only metres from the Mediterranean coast, meaning it is exposed to frequent salt spray.
 The surrounding area, known as Etang de Berre, also contains a heavy concentration of oil refineries and chemical plants (see Fig. 2).